Ngaikhong Khullen

-Ngaikhong Khullen is a large village located in the vicinity of Loktak Lake,Bishnupur district, Manipur, India, with a total of 1,084 families residing.
+Ngaikhong Khullen is a large village located near Loktak Lake,Bishnupur district, Manipur, India, with a total of 1,084 families residing.

+Geography & Hydrology

+Two primary streams drain into Loktak Lake in this region.

+1.Thabakhong Stream: Catchment area of 6.25 sq km.

+2.Kaborok Stream: Catchment area of 12.50 sq km.

+Both streams flow into Yenapat, a sub-basin of Loktak Lake.

 Demographics

 The village has a population of 5256, of which 2656 are male and 2600 are female, as per Population Census 2011.

-The population of the children of age group 0-6 is 661, 12.58% of the total.
+The population of the children of age group 0-6 is 611, 12.58% of the total.
 The Average Sex Ratio is 979 which is lower than the Manipur state average of 985.
 The Child Sex Ratio per the census is 927, lower than the Manipur average of 930.
 The village has a higher literacy rate than Manipur.
 In 2011, the literacy rate of Ngaikhong Khullen village was 78.11% as compared to 76.94% of Manipur.
 In Ngaikhong Khullen male literacy stood at 89.49% while female literacy rate was 66.56%.

 As per the constitution of India and Panchyati Raaj Act, the village is administrated by Sarpanch (Head of Village) who is the elected representative of the village.